kaichaosun/llm-qa/README.md

 It's important to carefully evaluate your project's requirements and consider the trade-offs before deciding to use Expo.
 While Expo can be an excellent choice for rapid prototyping, smaller apps, or projects that don't require extensive native functionality, you should assess whether its limitations align with your specific needs.

+### store api key in react native app

+Storing API keys securely in a React Native app is crucial to protect sensitive information.
+Here are some approaches you can consider:

+1. Environment Variables: Use environment variables to store your API keys.
+Create a .env file in the root directory of your React Native project and define your API keys as environment variables.
+You can then access these variables using a package like react-native-config (as mentioned in the previous response) or react-native-dotenv.

+2. Dotenv Files: Similar to environment variables, you can create separate .env files for different environments (e.g., .env.production, .env.staging) and store your API keys there.
+Make sure these files are not committed to your version control system to keep the keys secure.

+3. Remote Configuration: Instead of embedding API keys directly into your app, you can store them on a remote server and fetch them at runtime.
+This allows you to update the keys without requiring an app update.
+However, make sure you secure the remote configuration service with proper authentication and authorization mechanisms.

+4. Key Management Services: Consider using key management services provided by cloud platforms like Google Cloud Platform (GCP), Amazon Web Services (AWS), or Azure.
+These services, such as AWS Secrets Manager or GCP Secret Manager, allow you to securely store and retrieve sensitive information like API keys.
+Your app can then fetch the keys from the key management service during runtime.

+5. API Proxy: Use an API proxy server to handle the API requests and store the API keys on the server-side.
+Instead of making requests directly from the app, your app communicates with the proxy server, which authenticates the request and adds the API key before forwarding it to the target API.
+This approach keeps the API key hidden from the client-side code.

+Remember, regardless of the approach you choose, it's essential to follow security best practices and protect your API keys from unauthorized access.

 ## Virtual Machine